info201b-au2022/project-youcancallmeV/docs/p01-proposal.md

 **_Possible harms and benefits_**
 * Benefits: Filtering information and making the college searching process easier; give less well-known colleges more exposure.
 * Harms: May direct views to incorrect conclusions based on the relatively limited amount of data in our dataset.
 Similarly, it may also cause users to disregard more important, user-specific information such as budget or personal geographical location.
-Another potential harms of a selecting tool is it might leads to over-research.
+Another potential harms of a selecting tool is it might leads to "over-research" without realizing that "no one institution will fill all requirements" (Dix, 2016).

 ## Research Questions (3-5 Questions)